 Emergent threats: Lessons learnt from Ebola

 Recent disease outbreaks have disrupted global health on an unprecedented scale, demonstrating the severe costs epidemics pose to human health and the economic and security crises they can trigger (1).
 Today, a confluence of socioeconomic, political, and environmental factors is accelerating the rate of emergence of infectious diseases.
 With deepening globalisation, these pathogens are increasingly mobile and the threats they pose are global in nature.
-Indeed, we have recently faced numerous era-defining epidemics such as the 2002-2003 outbreak of severe acute respiratory syndrome, the global spread of Zika virus, and the West African Ebola outbreak.
+Indeed, we have recently faced numerous era-defining epidemics such as the 2002-2003 outbreak of severe acute respiratory syndrome, the global spread of Zika virus, and the West African outbreak of Ebola Virus Disease (EVD)

-The 2014-15 Ebola epidemic in particular exposed how a ‘perfect storm’ of weak health systems, poverty, and political instability can fuel outbreaks (2).
-In the aftermath, numerous analyses (3) have shown that better preparedness and a faster response could have prevented some of the 28 000 infections of Ebola virus disease (EVD) and 11 000 deaths (4).
-At the time of writing, the second largest-ever recorded Ebola outbreak is unfolding in the North Kivu and Ituri provinces of the Democratic Republic of the Congo (DRC), with 1 154 cases and 731 deaths as of 7 April 2019 (5).
-In a climate of prolonged humanitarian crisis, the outbreak continues to spread amidst political instability, violence, and community mistrust (6).
+The 2014-15 Ebola epidemic in particular exposed how a ‘perfect storm’ of weak health systems, poverty, and political and economic fragilities can fuel outbreaks (2).
+In the aftermath, numerous analyses (3) have shown that better preparedness and a faster response could have prevented some of the 28 000 infections of EVD and 11 000 deaths (4).
+At the time of writing, the second largest-ever recorded Ebola outbreak is unfolding in the North Kivu and Ituri provinces of the Democratic Republic of the Congo (DRC), with 1 945 cases and 1 302 deaths as of 28 May 2019 (5).
+Amidst prolonged humanitarian crisis, armed conflict, attacks on health care facilities, political instability, and community resistance and mistrust, the outbreak continues to spread with a worrying rise in cases in recent months (6).
 It is within this context that we briefly reflect on six of the many critical lessons learned from the West African Ebola outbreak, focusing on progress made and challenges ahead in preventing and preparing for future epidemics.

-First, we learned that countries need to strengthen their core capacities to prevent, detect, and respond to outbreaks, with commensurate domestic and, where needed, international investments (4).
-Strengthened health systems must be responsive to peoples’ rights and needs, addressing both the everyday health challenges they face as well as emerging threats.
+First, countries must strengthen their core capacities to prevent, detect, and respond to outbreaks, with commensurate domestic and, where needed, international investments (4).
+Strengthened health systems must be responsive to peoples’ rights and needs, addressing both the everyday health problems they experience as well as emerging threats.
 A strong and supported health workforce is central to a robust health system.
 At the onset of the Ebola outbreak in West Africa, many frontline staff lacked appropriate training in emergency preparedness and response.
-Several health workers operated in unsafe environments with inappropriate equipment and without adequate pay, which affected their readiness, motivation, and the quality of care they could provide.
+Several health workers operated in unsafe environments with inappropriate equipment and without adequate pay, which affected their readiness, safety, motivation, and the quality of care they could provide.
 Within this context, more than eight hundred health worker infections were reported (7).

 Encouragingly, many initiatives have since mobilised to improve national preparedness (8).
-For instance, WHO launched the Joint External Evaluation tool to independently assess national capacities to prevent, detect, and respond to public health threats, in line with country commitments to implement the International Health Regulations (IHR).
-As of March 28 2018, 96 countries have already completed the assessment (9).
+For instance, WHO launched the Joint External Evaluation tool to independently assess national capacities to address public health threats, in line with country commitments to implement the International Health Regulations .
+As of March 28 2019, 96 countries have already completed the assessment (9).
 Another important step was the establishment of the Africa Centres for Disease Control and Prevention, which supports countries throughout the African region to strengthen surveillance, prevention, and response to infectious diseases and wider health issues (10).

-However, efforts to strengthen national preparedness are also challenged by inadequate funding, with few national action plans developed or implemented (8).
-Limited investment in health workforce strengthening, for example, has meant that four years after the West African epidemic, health workers in the affected countries are still underprepared to prevent, detect, and respond to existing and emerging health threats.
-In Liberia for example, limited funding and fiscal space challenge the Ministry of Health’s capacity to absorb, distribute, and retain newly trained health workers to address identified gaps, which minimizes the impact of well-designed evidence-based interventions.
+However, efforts to strengthen countries’ core capacities are also challenged by inadequate funding, with few national action plans developed or implemented (8).
+Limited investment in health workforce strengthening, for example, has meant that four years after the West African epidemic, health workers in the affected countries are still underprepared to address existing and emerging health threats.
+In Liberia, for instance, limited funding and fiscal space challenge the Ministry of Health’s capacity to absorb, distribute, and retain newly trained health workers to address identified gaps, which minimizes the impact of well-designed evidence-based interventions.